Clinics & Doctors

 Most international-friendly clinics are concentrated in areas like Gangnam, which means you’ll want accommodation nearby to avoid long travel times after procedures.

 Getting around is easy.
 Seoul’s public transportation is clean, safe, and affordable.
-You can explore routes and fares through the Seoul Tourism Organization resources.
+You can explore routes and fares through the resources.

 Language is less of a barrier than you might expect—but not zero.
 Larger clinics often have English-speaking staff, but smaller clinics may rely on basic communication.